Marine Science Co-ordination Committee (MSCC)

 - sustaining and increasing ecosystem benefits

-We are a partnership of government departments, devolved administrations of Scotland, Northern Ireland and Wales, environment agencies and research bodies involved in funding and marine science in the UK.
+We are a partnership of government departments, devolved administrations of Scotland, Northern Ireland and Wales, environment agencies and research bodies involved in funding and providing marine science in the UK.

-The committee reports to the Ministerial Marine Science Group and has four delivery areas each with a working group: science alignment, data monitoring and assessment, economic growth, and communication.
+The committee reports to the Ministerial Marine Science Group and has four cross-cutting strategic areas each with a working group: science alignment, data monitoring and assessment, economic growth, and communication.

 Current members are senior representatives of government departments which fund marine science, devolved administrations and the main bodies which fund, provide and use marine science:

 - Agri-Food and Biosciences Institute (AFBI)